Henry Kendall (poet): NSW Central Coast

-On the hillside above West Gosford, near "Lookout – West Gosford" is a stone monument located on a tight bend of the Central Coast Highway, built sometime before 1920.
+Unveiled on 18 April 1931, on the hillside above West Gosford, near "Lookout – West Gosford" is a stone monument located on a tight bend of the Central Coast Highway, erected by the Erina Shire Council and the Royal Australian Historical Society.
+The moment included Frederick Kendall, and Joseph Fagan, in whose home the Kendalls lived for eleven years.
 The marble plaque is inscribed: